braintree/braintree_android/DEVELOPMENT.md

 * [BraintreeApi](BraintreeApi) provides the networking and communication layer.
 Includes the PayPal Android mobile SDK.
 * [BraintreeData](BraintreeData) collects and provides data for fraud detection.
 * [Drop-In](Drop-In) uses `BraintreeApi` to create a full checkout experience inside an `Activity`.
-* [Drop-InSample](Drop-InSample) the reference integration of [Drop-In](Drop-In)
+* [Demo](Demo) is the reference integration of [Drop-In](Drop-In).
+* [FakeWallet](FakeWallet) is used to test the app switch portion of the SDK.
+* [TestUtils](TestUtils) contains common test code used between modules.

-The individual components may be of interest for advanced integrations and are each available as modules.
+The individual components may be of interest for advanced integrations and are each available as modules in maven.

 ## Environmental Assumptions